SandeepAswathnarayana/Continuing-Professional-Education/Summit/Investing in Disruptive Innovation.md

 3. Battery Cost Tipping Points:
 4. Autonomous Taxi Networks: Tesla

-5. Next Gen DNA Sequencing: 'Illumina', CRISPR Gene Editing
+5. Next Gen DNA Sequencing: Curing diseases, not treating them
+Ex: 'Illumina', CRISPR Gene Editing
 Ex: Pediatric Blindness - though this is rare, monogenic
 3 companies with foundational patents for CRISPR-Cas9: Editas, Intellia, CRISPR Therapeutics.
-Today, these 3 amount to $5B in market cap
+Today, these 3 not even amount to $5B in market cap.
+Undervalued!
 6. Collaborative Robots: menial tasks, elevat human productivity.
 Ex: Teradyne
 7. 3D Printing For End-Use Parts
 8. Crytocurrecies: In 2018, apart from trading there were $1.1T worth of transactions outside of the US (emerging markets like venezuela, zimbabwe taht is estroying the purchasing power and wealth of its population)